Keeping children safe is not a policy - it is a promise.

 WonderWatch is built by two founders, bootstrapped and in early access.
 We want to be completely straight with you about where we are and where we are going.

-What is in progress: Daily screen-time limits, full video logs in the Activity Feed, notification preferences, mobile app, expanded language support, COPPA and DPDP compliance documentation.
+What is in progress: A verifiable parental-consent step that meets COPPA’s defined standard; content filters for blocking specific topics, channels or videos; full video and Wonder-question logs in the Activity Feed; notification preferences; mobile app; expanded language support; COPPA and DPDP compliance documentation.

 We are not claiming certifications we do not hold.
 We are not promising timelines we cannot guarantee.
 What we can promise is that every decision we make starts with the question: is this safe and right for a child?
 If you have a specific question about compliance or data, write to us directly and we will give you a straight answer.